open-telemetry/opentelemetry-collector-contrib/exporter/fileexporter/README.md

 Please note that there is no guarantee that exact field names will remain stable.
 This intended for primarily for debugging Collector without setting up backends.

 The official [opentelemetry-collector-contrib container](https://hub.docker.com/r/otel/opentelemetry-collector-contrib/tags#!) does not have a writable filesystem by default since it's built using the special `from scratch` layer.
 As such, you will need to create a writable directory for the path, potentially by creating writable volumes or creating a custom image.

-## Getting Started
+## Configuration options:

 The following settings are required: